moment/moment-rfcs/0000-immutability.md

 # How We Teach This

+Because our own experience and a preponderance of Moment-related support requests suggest that new users would have fewer problems working with the Frozen API, we would generally want to push new users to use `moment.frozen` exclusively and ignore the traditional Mutable API.

-We probably need a dedicated page at momentjs.com introducing users to the semantic distinctions between the Mutable and Frozen APIs.
+We probably need some dedicated documentation at momentjs.com introducing existing users to the semantic distinctions between the Mutable and Frozen APIs, reassuring them that the Mutable APIs aren't disappearing but also encouraging them to consider adoption of the Frozen APIs if it makes sense in their situation.

 We also need to describe the `addFactory` and `addMethod` functions for the API reference documentation at momentjs.org/docs.

 It would feel pretty heavy to just append (largely duplicative) documentation for all the `moment.frozen.*` APIs to the existing documentation page.
-If these APIs are part of a plugin then maybe we need a dedicated subsite for the plugin (similar to Moment Timezone) with its own copy of the docs (although hopefully the docs could be automatically generated for both sites from the same source material, since most of the info would be the same).
-If it's all part of core, and/or if we're distributing bundled builds with core + plugin in a single file, then maybe there could be a toggle switch to convert between Mutable and Frozen API docs (similar to how some Coffeescript libraries let you toggle between .js and .coffee syntax in their documentation's code examples).
+Since we generally want to steer new users toward the Frozen APIs, then maybe we could show just the Frozen APIs by default, with a toggle switch to convert between Mutable and Frozen API docs (similar to how some Coffeescript libraries let you toggle between .js and .coffee syntax in their documentation's code examples).